Introduction

 INCOMPLETE | Transaction is incomplete and may require additional steps |

-fields of webhook payloads to help you understand what kind of transaction occurred and its current state.
+type and status fields of webhook payloads to help you understand what kind of transaction occurred and its current state.